tytydraco/yessleep/out/Transcript_from_bodycam_footage_entered_into_evidence_as_Exhibit_32C.md

 DISPATCH: What do you mean, Monroe?
 Keep it together!

 OFFICER MONROE: She's got one of their faces stretched out over a lampshade.
 The lips are gaping open right over the light bulb!
 There’s an – arm, with the hand attached.
 Looks like she must've cleaned it and bleached it.
-She's got it *planted* in a pot, with ivy twisting up around it.
+She's got it planted in a pot, with ivy twisting up around it.
 With -- what is that -- a *heart* in its hand?
 And – oh my, no –

 DISPATCH: What is it, Monroe?

 OFFICER MONROE: It’s a skull.
 There's marigolds growing out of the eye sockets, and one of them little bonsai trees coming out of the mouth… It's so small; gotta be a kid's...
 And what's that, some kind of crown?
-Made out of... ribs? *\[Sobbing\]*
+Made out of... ribs and fingers? *\[Sobbing\]*

 OFFICER MONROE: Jesus H. Christ – there’s photos on the wall, too… She's got a little shrine here, like.